Shopify/polaris/polaris-for-vscode/README.md

 Once installed and enabled, the Polaris for VS Code extension will automatically run in any CSS and Sass files.

-To trigger tokens automcomplete feature:
+To trigger tokens autocomplete feature:

 1. Open a CSS or Sass file from your project
 2. Start typing the CSS property you want to set ex. `color: `